-I have several tutorials on TCL on how to make a wreath.
+I have several tutorials here on TCL that show you how to make a wreath.

 For fall, make my Indian Corn Wreath or this DIY Fall Wreath…. or this fun DIY Interchangeable Apple Wreath.
 And let’s not forget my Moss & Owl wreath or my Halloween Wreath I made from a ceiling medallion.